cybergarage/puzzledb-go/doc/distributed_model.md

 PuzzleDB is a pluggable database that combines modules, and a pluggable module interface is defined based on a FoundationDB-like layering concept.
 PuzzleDB separates the query layer and data model from the storage layer, the lowest storage layer is defined as a simple Key-Value store like FoundationDB and early Google Spanner.

+PuzzleDB defines the coordinator and storage function interfaces to run as standalone and distributed databases.
+PuzzleDB runs as a distributed multi-API and multi-model database with the distributed coordinator and storage plug-ins.

 ![](img/distributed_model.png)

 ## References